Author: Vanessa Ngan, Staff Writer, 2006.

 |Non-allergic drug reaction||

 A detailed medical history is invaluable in diagnosing angioedema.

 Skin prick testing may be performed to try and identify any allergens.
 If hereditary angioedema is suspected, blood tests to check for levels and function of specific complement blood proteins may be done.

 Treatment of angioedema depends on the severity of the condition.
 In cases where the respiratory tract is involved the first priority is to secure the airway.
 Patients may need emergency hospital care and require intubation (placement of a tube in the throat to keep the airway open).

-Patients with mild acute angioedema can usually be treated the same way as those with an allergic reaction (see urticaria).
+Patients with mild acute angioedema can usually be treated the same way as acute urticaria.
 In many cases the swelling is self-limiting and resolves spontaneously after a few hours or days.
 In more severe cases where there is persistent swelling, itchiness or pain the following medications may be used.

 Chronic angioedema with chronic autoimmune or chronic idiopathic urticaria is often difficult to treat and response to medication variable.
 The following treatment steps are recommended.
 Each step is added to the previous one if inadequate response is obtained.

 |Step 1:||non-sedating antihistamines, eg, cetirizine|

 |Step 2:||sedating antihistamines, eg, diphenhydramine|